 - Aarack – a homemade brew crafted from the bark of cinnamon plants.

-Both drinks are completely organic and a cherished part of local hospitality.
+Interestingly, both drinks are completely organic while remaining a cherished part of local hospitality.

 Immerse in Lepcha Culture & Folklore